SQLFox/TSDS_ClassRoster_Staff/README.md

   1. Then it'll ask you for the data file from your ERP
   1. It will create a new StaffAssociationInterchange file, containing only Staff records, on your desktop
 ## 5. Add the new XML file to the files created by your SIS and load your submission to TSDS
 You will now have *two* StaffAssociationInterchange files—one with your TeacherSectionAssociation records and one with your Staff records.
-That's okay—TSDS knows how to handle it.
+That's okay—TSDS knows how to handle it, as long as the Staff file has an earlier datestamp than the TeacherSectionAssociation file.
+That's why the datestamp on the new file looks like it's from 1920.
 ## 6. Clean-up
 The XML files and the ERP data file have **lots** of tasty PII in them, and you do not want those files laying around on your computer.
 Archive whatever your district feels is necessary in the appropriate secure network storage, and delete the files from your PC.
 The script files (the .ps1 and .sql files) don't contain any sensitive information, but you shouldn't need them again after you finish this submission, so you can delete those, too.
 # That's it!